esphome/esphome-docs/components/lvgl.rst

 :ref:`lvgl-cook-theme` in the Cookbook shows an example how to easily implement a gradient style for your widgets.

+.. _lvgl-layouts:

+Layouts
+*******

+Layouts help positioning the widgets automatically, without the need to manually specify the ``x`` and the ``y`` positional coordinates for each.
+This is a great way to simplify the configuration, allowing you to even omit alignment options.

+The layout configuration options are applied to any parent widget or page, which influence the appearance of the children.

+.. _lvgl-layouts-flex:

+**Flex**

+The Flex layout in LVGL is a subset implementation of `CSS Flexbox <https://css-tricks.com/snippets/css/a-guide-to-flexbox/>`__.

+It can arrange items into rows or columns (tracks), handle wrapping, adjust the spacing between the items and tracks, handle grow to make the item(s) fill the remaining space with respect to min/max width and height.

+Terms used:

+- *tracks*: the rows or columns main direction: row or column, the direction in which the items are placed.
+- *cross direction*: perpendicular to the main direction
+- *wrap*: if there is no more space in the track a new track is started
+- *grow*: if set on an item it will grow to fill the remaining space on the track.
+The available space will be distributed among items respective to their grow value (larger value means more space)
+- *gap*: the space between the rows and columns or the items on a track

+In a Flex layout, use the following options in the ``flex_flow`` configuartion parameter to select the arrangement of the children widgets:

+- ``ROW``: place the children in a row without wrapping.
+- ``COLUMN``: place the children in a column without wrapping.
+- ``ROW_WRAP``: place the children in a row with wrapping (default).
+- ``COLUMN_WRAP``: place the children in a column with wrapping.
+- ``ROW_REVERSE``: place the children in a row without wrapping but in reversed order.
+- ``COLUMN_REVERSE``: place the children in a column without wrapping but in reversed order.
+- ``ROW_WRAP_REVERSE``: place the children in a row with wrapping but in reversed order.
+- ``COLUMN_WRAP_REVERSE``: place the children in a column with wrapping but in reversed order.

+.. _lvgl-layouts-grid:

+**Grid**

+The Grid layout in LVGL is a subset implementation of `CSS Flexbox <https://css-tricks.com/snippets/css/a-guide-to-flexbox/>`__.

+It can arrange items into a 2D "table" that has rows or columns (tracks).
+The item can span through multiple columns or rows.
+The track's size can be set in pixel, to the largest item or in "Free unit" to distribute the free space proportionally.

 .. _lvgl-widgets:

 Widgets